browserengineering/book/book/animations.md

 call `set_needs_render` here to make sure that the animation will run on the next frame.]

-With the animations created, we now need to run them on every later frame.
-Basically, on every frame, iterate through all the active animations on the page and call `animate` on them.
+Running the animation entails iterating through all the active animations on the page and calling `animate` on them.
 Since CSS transitions are similar to `requestAnimationFrame` animations, let's run animations right after handling `requestAnimationFrame` callbacks: